This keto peppermint bark is a low carb twist on the classic holiday candy! 3 ingredients and no baking required. 3 grams net carbs per serving.

-- Sugar free white chocolate– I used keto white chocolate chips ordered online.
-Depending on where in the world you reside, you may be able to find some specialty grocery stores (like Wholefoods) or health food stores stocking them.
+- Sugar free white chocolate– I used homemade keto white chocolate.
+Depending on where in the world you live, you may find some specialty grocery stores (like Wholefoods) or health food stores stocking them.

 - Peppermint extract– A must to give some peppermint flavor!
 Use this very sparingly, as a little goes a long way.